usdaud/algotradinglib.github.io/en/pedia/a/alternative_data.md

 ### Example 3: RavenPack

-[RavenPack](https://www.ravenpack.com/) uses NLP (Natural Language Processing) to analyze news and social media content for [sentiment analysis](../s/sentiment_analysis.md).
+[RavenPack](https://www.ravenpack.com/) uses NLP ([Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md)) to analyze news and social media content for [sentiment analysis](../s/sentiment_analysis.md).
 Their data feeds are used by hedge funds and financial institutions to make better trading decisions.

 ## Future Trends

 ### Increasing Use of AI

-As artificial intelligence becomes more sophisticated, its application in processing alternative data will grow.
+As [artificial intelligence](../a/artificial_intelligence_in_trading.md) becomes more sophisticated, its application in processing alternative data will grow.
 AI can uncover hidden patterns and insights that might be missed by traditional analytical methods.

 ### Real-Time Data Processing